novem-code/novem-python/README.md

 barchart.caption = "caption"
 ```

-In addition to setting individual properties, the plot object is also callable.
+In addition to setting individual properties, the `Plot` object is also
-This means that the resulting plot can be used as a function, either by being
+callable.
+This means that the resulting plot can be used as a function, either
-provided data as an argument, or used as part of a pipe chain.
+by being provided data as an argument, or used as part of a pipe chain.

 ```python
 from novem import Plot